freebasic/fbfrog/readme.txt

 To do:

-- #if expression evaluation:
-  - Support unsigned values
-  - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
-- Should astOpsC2FB() insert clng() at various places to ensure that C int expressions produce 32bit values even in 64bit FB?
 - Emit list of renamed symbols at top of header
 - support -o - to write to stdout, or just -stdout, or similar